prateekprshr-nith/beautifulCode/README.md

 # beautifulCode
-##### This repo contains the major project-2 code base, the semester registration portal using php's _laravel framework_
+##### This repo contains the code base for my B.Tech. major project, the semester registration portal using php's _laravel framework_

 Steps to fork and getting this to work along with laravel: